electrickery/ps-2Keyboard2TRS-80/README.md

 provided.
 Providing power via the Arduino with a USB charger is also an option for +5V, but a ground line from the 4P is still required.

+Note that for the 4P the connector is mirrored, so pin 1 of the cable doesn't match pin 1 on the keyboard print.
+Maybe the connector is at the solder side?
+ Don't know about the Model 3 and 4.

 ![The schematic](keyboardEmuTRS80.kicad_sch.pdf)

 ## How does it work